Wednesday’s ‘General Hospital’ Spoilers: Sam Bickers With Liz Over Franco & Kim Crumbles Over The Latest News

-Word of Drew’s disappearance and presumed death is spreading throughout Port Charles and General Hospital spoilers for Wednesday suggest this news will create quite a bit of chaos.
+Word of Drew’s disappearance and presumed death is spreading throughout Port Charles, and General Hospital spoilers for Wednesday suggest this news will create quite a bit of chaos.
 People are already struggling with Franco having Drew’s old memories, and now that the real Drew may be gone for good, it’s making the Franco situation all the more complicated.

-According to SheKnows Soaps, Sam and Elizabeth will cross paths during Wednesday’s show and things get heated.
+According to SheKnows Soaps, Sam and Elizabeth will cross paths during Wednesday’s show, and things get heated.
 Liz is determined to bring her husband and his real memories back to her, but she isn’t necessarily getting a lot of support from those around her.
 General Hospital spoilers indicate that Sam will be especially harsh when discussing this situation.

 Both Sam and Liz are now aware that Drew has been presumed dead after his plane disappeared.
 As the women run into one another and discuss all of this, General Hospital spoilers from the sneak peek for the next episode tease that Sam will insist that losing Drew isn’t worth saving Franco.
 It sounds as if she’ll be suggesting that Liz should let go of Franco for good and just let him keep Drew’s memories.